hyperledger/firefly-ethconnect/README.md

 - Messaging
   - Apache Kafka - https://kafka.apache.org/
 - Webhooks
-  - Simple POST of a transaction over HTTP in YAML/JSON queued to Kafka for processing
+  - Simple `POST` of a transaction over HTTP in YAML/JSON queued to Kafka for processing
+  - REST store to query results (backed by MongoDB)

 Under development: